haibianshifeng/Lattice-Boltzmann/README.md

 ```

 ## Some notes and thoughts on the implementation
+- Initially the project was planned to run on an Android phone.
+But it turned out a mobile phone would not have enough
+  computation power to run the simulation on high resolution (even with ARM Neon acceleration).
+So I pivoted, learned
+  some basic CUDA and turned to a desktop application.
 - The original implementation was column-major, which is kind of weird (maybe I overseen some details?).
   The current implementation was made row-major.
 - The implementation sometimes suffers on some numerical instability problems, which I fail to fix.